Machine learning with neural networks: Preprocessing the input data

 The same transformation (using the mean values and scaling factors determined for the training set) should be applied to any new data set that the network is supposed to classify after it has been trained on the training set.

 Figure \figref{C6S3Shuffle} shows a distribution of inputs that falls into two distinct clusters.
 The difference between the clusters is sometimes called {\em covariate shift} , here {\em covariate} is just another term for input.
-Imagine feeding first just inputs from one of the clusters to the network.
+Imagine feeding just inputs from one of the clusters to the network.
 It will learn local properties of the decision boundary, instead of its global features.
 Such global properties are efficiently learned if the network is more frequently confronted with unfamiliar data.
 For sequential training (stochastic gradient descent ) this is not a problem, because the sequence of input patterns presented to the network is random.
 However, if one trains with mini batches , the mini batches should contain randomly chosen patterns in order to avoid covariate shifts.
-To this end one randomly {\em shuffles} the sequence of the input patterns in the training set, at the beginning of each epoch.

-It is sometimes recommended \cite{LeCun1998} to observe the output errors during training.
+To this end one randomly {\em shuffles} the sequence of the input patterns in the training set , at the beginning of each epoch.
+It is also recommended \cite{LeCun1998} to observe the output errors during training .
 If the errors are similar for a number of subsequent learning steps, the corresponding inputs appear familiar to the network.
 Larger errors correspond to unfamiliar inputs, and Ref.~\cite{LeCun1998} suggests to feed such inputs more often.

-Often the input data is very high dimensional, requiring many input terminals.
-This usually means that there are many neurons in the hidden layers, and the large number of neurons makes the training computationally very expensive.
+When the input data is very high dimensional, many input terminals are needed.
+This usually means that one should use many neurons in the hidden layers.
+This can be problematic because it increases the risk of overfitting the input data.
 To avoid this as far as possible, one can reduce the dimensionality of the input data by {\em principal-component analysis}.
-This method allows to project high-dimensional data to a lower dimensional subspace.
-How this can work is illustrated for a simple example in Figure \figref{C6S3PrincipalDirectionExample}.
+This method allows to project high-dimensional data to a lower dimensional subspace (Figure \figref{C6S3PCA}).